 III.
-SCOPE OF WORK
+FY15 SCOPE OF WORK

-The New Jersey Energy Master Plan identifies the expansion of education and outreach regarding the promotion of cost-effective conservation and energy efficiency as a primary objective.
-Sustainable Jersey's Fiscal Year 2014 Scope of Work focuses on supporting the NJCEP's policy goals through (1) the ongoing integration, maintenance and support of energy efficiency and renewable energy actions in our municipal program; (2) the delivery of educational programs and outreach targeted at the local government sector; (3) the implementation of new Sustainable Jersey actions based on best practices and program research; and (4) the development of the energy related components of the new Sustainable Jersey for Schools certification program.
+The NJ BPU's Sustainable Jersey contract supports the NJ Clean Energy Program's (NJCEP) goals through four project areas: (1) the ongoing integration, maintenance and support of energy efficiency and renewable energy actions in our municipal and schools certification program; (2) the delivery of educational programs, outreach, and hands-on support for the local government sector as they pursue clean energy initiatives, especially regarding effective use of the NJ Clean Energy Program; (3) ongoing development of the Sustainable Jersey energy program, including targeted research and development of new Sustainable Jersey energy actions; and (4) the development of the energy related components of the new Sustainable Jersey for Schools certification program, which will help encourage effective use of the NJCEP in K-12 school districts.